4194304/lowspace/README.md

 # lowspace
-An extra low DPI font that emphasizes readability.
+An extra low DPI bitmap font that emphasizes readability.

 ## What sizes does it have (and what is the preferred resolution?)
 lowspace is meant (at the moment) for very low DPI displays such as 640x360, 800x600, 960x540 among others.